laristra/portage/doc/mismatch.md

     * Source cell does not overlap any target cells (non-contributing)

-If a source cell is partially covered or not covered at all by the result is a conservation error (missing material in the target mesh).
+If a source cell is partially covered or not covered at all the result is a conservation error (missing material in the target mesh).
 If a target cell is partially covered by source cells, the amount of material in the cell or its resulting field value may be incorrect depending on the weighting used in the interpolation step (more on